hoangduytran/blender-manual/manual/extensions/index.rst

     # Supported types: "add-on", "keymap", "theme"
     type = "add-on"

-    # Optional list of permissions extensions of type add-on may rely on.
-    # Supported permissions:
+    # Optional: add-ons can list which resources they will require:
     # * "files" (for access of any filesystem operations)
     # * "network" (for internet access)
     permissions = ["files", "network"]